Heather writes about music, A/V editing, interior design, fashion, tattoos, organization tips, healthy eating, and the great outdoors!

 Caring for an Injury on a Tattoo

 Having beautiful tattoos is just one more incentive to be careful and take good care of my skin and body.
 But every once and a while I bail really hard on a longboard (something I really shouldn't do at all considering how uncoordinated I am.) and get some nasty scrapes and bruises.
 I was lucky that only a small section of one tattoo was damaged.
-It was a light enough scrape that I didn't have to worry about scarring, but loss of color is common when the skin over a tattoo is damaged, especially if it scabs over.
-I treated the tattoo to fresh ink, washed it with the tattoo soap I use for new tattoos, blot dried, and kept it loosely covered with a bandage until it began to heal, but hadn't start scabbing over.
-At this point I applied the lotion I used for new tattoos.
+It was a light enough scrape that I didn't have to worry about scarring, but the loss of color is common when the skin over a tattoo is damaged, especially if it scabs over.
+I treated the tattoo to fresh ink, washed it with the tattoo soap I use for new tattoos, blot dried, and kept it loosely covered with a bandage until it began to heal, but hadn't started scabbing over.
+At this point, I applied the lotion I used for new tattoos.
 It seemed to work, as the damaged part of the tattoo looked good as new once healed.

 These are tips that I found helpful in customizing the healing process to fit my personal needs.
 They may not work for everyone.
 If this is your first tattoo, it may be best to stick with the instructions your artist gives you.
 If something does not seem to work well for you, do not try to continue the healing process that way.
 Instead, go back to the routine set forth by your artist.
 They know best.
 If you encounter any issues during the healing process such as infections, rashes, or reactions to a healing product, please consult with your artist or a dermatologist.
 Thanks for reading!